Nevada GED and HiSET Requirements

-- You must be 18 years old or older.
+- Age: You must be 18 years old or older.
 However, you can take the test at 16 or 17 if you meet additional requirements.

-- You have to do the same for disability accommodations for the HiSET exam if you need it and be sure to check for other HiSET Nevada rules and requirements.
+- Accommodations: You must apply for disability accommodations for the GED test if needed and check for other GED Nevada rules and requirements.
+You have to do the same for disability accommodations for the HiSET exam if you need it and be sure to check for other HiSET Nevada rules and requirements.

-- Whether you pass the GED test or HiSET exam, the State of Nevada will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: Whether you pass the GED test or HiSET exam, the State of Nevada will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults

 That’s how many have successfully passed their high school equivalency test.
-So why wait?LET’S GET STARTED
+So why wait?

 “I received my GED last year and I am now attending College Of Southern Nevada in Las Vegas.
 I hope to transfer to University Of Nevada and finish a four year program with them.
 I just want to thank the GED Academy.
 I am so thankful that I am back on the road to success and all the credit goes to the GED Academy!”